kunthawat/gyana/assets/styles/STYLES.md

 A great file to get to grips with the BEM methadology is [navbar.scss](components/_navbar.scss)

+## Component styling

+Simple, visual components should have their own SCSS stylesheet (see `_button.scss`), following bootstrap conventions in creating a base style with generated colour variants on top.

+## Page styling

+TBD

 ## React styling

 React components should use the individual stylesheets located in the same directory as the